ctuning/ck-request/README.md

 ## Validating results by external reviewers

-You can also pack all experimental results to share with colleagues as following:
+You can also pack all experimental results to share with colleagues as follows:
 ```
 $ ck zip local:experiment:*
 ```

 CK will create a "ckr-local.zip" file with CK entries containing raw experimental results.

-You can unzip it to the local (or other) repository on another machine via CK as following:
+You can unzip it to the local (or other) repository on another machine via CK as follows:
 ```
 $ ck unzip repo:local --zip=ckr-local.zip
 ```

-You can then replay a given experiment on another machine as following:
+You can then replay a given experiment on another machine as follows:
 ```
 $ ck search experiment:* --tags=request-asplos18
 $ ck replay experiment:{above names}